K\"ahler metrics via Lorentzian Geometry in dimension four: K ahler metrics on Petrov type spacetimes

-which, in contrast to Kerr spacetime, is globally nowhere vanishing.
-The orthonormal pair $E_2,E_3$ (as in \eqref{eqn:sframe}) are given in \cite{kinn}, where they are combined into a complex-valued vector field,
+NUT spacetime is Ricci-flat and topologically an open subset of $\RR^2 \times \mathbb{S}^2$.
+Its two shear-free null vector fields are

-With this data, and choosing $u=-r$, $f(u)=e^u = e^{-r}$, the conditions of Proposition \ref{for-Kerr} (with $p=1$) can now be verified, the details of which we forego here.
-Hence $\gK = d(e^{-r}\kk_+^\flat)(\cdot,J\cdot)$ will be a K\"ahler metric on the entire domain of NUT spacetime lying in $S^2\times\RR^2$.
-This is in contrast to the K\"ahler metric induced from Kerr spacetime that we constructed in the previous subsection.
+We report without proof that the conditions of Proposition \ref{for-Kerr} hold (with $p=1$) so that $\gK = d(e^{-r}\kk_+^\flat)(\cdot,J\cdot)$ will be a K\"ahler metric on the entire domain of NUT spacetime lying in $S^2\times\RR^2$ (in contrast to the Kerr case).